-The Department reviewed samples of GRC's incident reports and student and employee disciplinary records generated in the course of campus safety and disciplinary operations during the 2008 - 2015 timeframe.
+The Department reviewed the ASRs and AFSRs produced by GRC through 2015 and, in some cases, expanded the initial scope to include limited testing of certain compliance attributes of the College's Clery compliance program into calendar year 2016.
+The team also examined samples of GRC's incident reports and student and employee disciplinary records generated in the course of campus safety and disciplinary operations during the 2008 - 2015 timeframe.
 The review team also examined records from local law enforcement agencies.
 Both random and judgmental sampling techniques were used to select reports for this review.
 Approximately 663 incident reports were crossed-checked against the daily crime log to assess whether crimes occurring on the College campus or its "Clery Geography" were properly entered into the daily crime log.